-Since the provision of many samples is required to perform a decent evaluation of any detection technique, we utilised the available code of DGAs that contained only a few samples, to populate our dataset further.
-Our dataset was initialised with several public DGA repositories, e.g., J. Bader's~\cite{badergithub}, A. Abakumov's \cite{abakumovgithub}, and P. Chaignon's \cite{chaignongithub}.
-As explained above, we additionally used DGA code available at these repositories to generate enough samples for underrepresented DGA families; we used a few random seeds and/or the extended date range to obtain new samples.
+Since the provision of many samples is required to perform an adequate evaluation of any detection technique, we utilised the available code of poorly represented DGAs to enlarge our dataset.
+The dataset was initialised with several public DGA repositories, e.g., J. Bader's~\cite{badergithub}, A. Abakumov's \cite{abakumovgithub}, and P. Chaignon's \cite{chaignongithub}.
+As explained above, we additionally used DGA code available at these and other repositories to generate additional samples for underrepresented DGA families.
+In these cases, a few random seeds and/or an extended date range to obtain new samples was used.

-Since we used the original code of the DGAs, the appended domains have identical characteristics to the original ones and might occur in the real-world as well.
-Thus, these AGDs could have been collected in the real world.
-Moreover, we added the SLDs of three adversarial DGAs, namely \texttt{deception}, \texttt{deception2} \cite{Spooren2019} and \texttt{khaos} \cite{8936543}.
+Since we used the code of the DGAs, the added domains have identical characteristics to original ones and might occur in the real-world.
+Thus, these AGDs could have been collected in a real setting.
+Moreover, the SLDs of three adversarially designed DGAs, namely \texttt{deception}, \texttt{deception2} \cite{Spooren2019} and \texttt{khaos} \cite{8936543} were added.

 In summary, our dataset consists of 95,325,598 AGDs belonging to a total of 109 families, from which 105 are unique.\footnote{A few DGAs are used by multiple families.} The families included, along with their corresponding number of collected samples, are reported in \autoref{tab:sample_stats}.
-The dataset is available for download at \url{https://zenodo.org/record/3965397} \cite{hydra_dataset}.
+The dataset is available for download at \url{https://zenodo.org/record/3965397}~\cite{hydra_dataset}.